 This is quite a move from a company that reportedly spent $400 million for the Knives Out sequels.
 And is dropping something like 86 original movies this year.
 But according to a company blog post, Netflix claims the password sharing is preventing them from investing in top-tier content.

 Chengyi Long, director of product innovation at Netflix, said, “We’ve always made it easy for people who live together to share their Netflix account, with features like separate profiles and multiple streams in our Standard and Premium plans.
 While these have been hugely popular, they have also created some confusion about when and how Netflix can be shared.
 As a result, accounts are being shared between households—impacting our ability to invest in great new TV and films for our members.”

 Furthermore, the Netflix shareholder letter, indicated more than 100 million households are sharing passwords.
 More specifically, 30 million households in the US and Canada share passwords.
 This is a problem for the streaming platform.
-And subscribers down, this might just be what they need to boost the numbers.

 How Will Consumers Respond to These Netflix Attempts to Stop Password Sharing?

 So this is all to say password sharing on Netflix is responsible for The Baby-Sitters Club‘s premature demise.
-I can’t imagine that’s specifically true.
+We can’t imagine that’s specifically true.
 The announcement comes at a pretty overwhelming moment for streaming platforms in general.
 Pretty much every major studio with a distribution wing has one.
-Disney— which just snatched its Defenders Saga back from Netflix has three.
+Disney— which snatched its Defenders Saga back from Netflix has three.
 That company has made serious moves with Disney+ over the next several months.
 Disney+ has added parental controls and ad-supported pricing in a relatively short space of time.
 And then there’s Paramount with its two wings.
 And haven’t even mentioned Prime Video, HBO Max, Apple TV+, and so, so many more.